-Upon recent examination, it has been concluded that fat shaming is scientifically proven to cause psychological damage that prevents victims from achieving their weight loss goals.
-Causing yourself to feel ashamed of your body image is proven to cripple your confidence and wreak havoc on your self-efficacy -- which is your belief in your own ability to accomplish unfamiliar or challenging tasks.
+Upon recent examination, it has been concluded that fat-shaming is scientifically proven to cause psychological damage that prevents victims from achieving their weight loss goals.
+Causing yourself to feel ashamed of your body image and weight is proven to cripple your confidence and wreak havoc on your self-efficacy—your belief in your own ability to accomplish unfamiliar or challenging tasks.

 An enlightening study conducted by the Center for Advancing Health illuminates the harmful effects of a negative body image.
 In this study, more than 14,000 high school students were analyzed to determine the unnerving connection between BMI (body mass index) and suicide attempts.
 Researchers discovered that those who are overweight or simply believe that they are overweight run a greater risk of suicide than those with a positive body image.